DataIntellectTech/TorQ-Crypto/docs/data.md

 ### Tables

 Each feed publishes data to three tables in the RDB; exchange, exchange_top and a table specific to its own exchange.
-The exchange table contain a superset of L2 data collected from all exchange with exchange_top containing only top of book data.
-It is these exchanges table which are used in the inbuilt functions to compare quotes across exchanges and over time.
+The exchange table contains a superset of L2 data collected from all exchanges with exchange_top containing only top-of-book data.
+It is these exchange table which are used in the inbuilt functions to compare quotes across exchanges and over time.

     meta exchange